peterkia/eurekaclinical-user-service/README.md

 ### Calls
 #### `/api/protected/authenticationmethods`
-Returns a list of all AuthenticationMethod objects.
+Returns an array of all AuthenticationMethod objects.

 #### `/api/protected/authenticationmethods/{id}`
 Returns a specified AuthenticationMethod object by the value of its id property, which is unique.